aikuma/webaudio/README.md

 `const mic = new Microphone(config)`

 Config is optional.
-Valid config properties are bufferLen (number) defaulting to 8192, numChannels (number) defaulting to 1, and sampleRate (number) defaulting to 16,000, debug (boolean) defaulting to false.
+Valid config properties are bufferLen (number) defaulting to 8192, numChannels (number) defaulting to 1, and sampleRate (number) defaulting to 16,000, debug (boolean) defaulting to false and experimentalStorage (boolean) defaulting to false.

 ### Methods